pnp/cli-microsoft365/docs/docs/cmd/outlook/mail/mail-send.md

 ## Examples

-Send a text e-mail to the specified e-mail address
+Send a text email to the specified email address

 ```sh
 m365 outlook mail send --to chris@contoso.com --subject "DG2000 Data Sheets" --bodyContents "The latest data sheets are in the team site"
 ```

-Send an HTML e-mail to the specified e-mail addresses
+Send an HTML email to the specified email addresses

 ```sh
 m365 outlook mail send --to "chris@contoso.com,brian@contoso.com" --subject "DG2000 Data Sheets" --bodyContents "The latest data sheets are in the <a href='https://contoso.sharepoint.com/sites/marketing'>team site</a>" --bodyContentType HTML
 ```

-Send an HTML e-mail to the specified e-mail address loading e-mail contents from a file on disk
+Send an HTML email to the specified email address loading email contents from a file on disk

 ```sh
 m365 outlook mail send --to chris@contoso.com --subject "DG2000 Data Sheets" --bodyContents @email.html --bodyContentType HTML
 ```

-Send a text e-mail to the specified e-mail address.
-Don't store the e-mail in sent items
+Send a text email to the specified email address.
+Don't store the email in sent items

 ```sh
 m365 outlook mail send --to chris@contoso.com --subject "DG2000 Data Sheets" --bodyContents "The latest data sheets are in the team site" --saveToSentItems false